New EnglandFarm Guide

 Orchard atmosphere

-A Shoreham orchard stop that can add farmstand and fruit context to a berry route.
+A Shoreham orchard stop that can add farm stand and fruit context to a berry route.

 Fairfax, VT